Shivam1795/Basics-of-C-programming-language/Lab1/README.md

-**Lab1: To be familiar with basic operators and expressions in C.**
+**Lab1: To be familiar with most basic operations and expressions in C.**

   Ex11: Write a program to display “hello world” in C.